 What is going to happen?

 Your dentist or hygienist will assess the state of your gums, teeth, tongue, throat, cheeks, and lips during an intra-oral examination.
-He or she will then scale and polish to remove plaque build-up that could cause gum disease.
+He or she will then scale and polish to remove plaque buildup that could lead to gum disease.

 X-rays are often taken during this check-up to detect any underlying dental issues.
 If the dentist has your FMX on file, he or she may recommend only re-taking X-ray images of the posterior teeth.

-You will then discuss any treatment that could be necessary.
-This is a good time to mention that you are thinking about getting veneers or dental implants.
+You will then discuss any necessary treatment.
+This is a good time to mention that you are considering veneers or dental implants.

 When should I schedule a periodic exam?